Chicago sports travel guide

 More sports in Chicago

-Allstate Arena in Rosemont (just east of O’Hare) hosts its fair share of minor-league sports and has a pretty strong sports history in its own right.
+Allstate Arena in Rosemont (just east of O’Hare Airport) hosts its fair share of minor-league sports and has a pretty strong sports history in its own right, with a few Chicago-based teams having played there in its history.
 Currently, it’s the home arena of the Chicago Wolves of the American Hockey League.

 The Chicago Sky of the WNBA used to also call Allstate Arena home, but in 2017 it moved to the new Wintrust Arena, in the Loop area near the massive McCormick Place convention center.
-DePaul‘s men’s and women’s basketball teams also play at this facility.
+DePaul‘s men’s and women’s basketball teams also play at this sports facility, located several miles south of the Blue Demons’ campus in Lincoln Park.

 If you want to see some college football, head north to Evanston, home of the Big Ten’s Northwestern University, which plays at Ryan Field.
 For major college basketball, check out Illinois-Chicago, Chicago State and Loyola Chicago.
 The latter received national attention in 2018 when its men’s basketball team reached the Final Four.